openvinotoolkit/datumaro/docs/pascal_voc_user_manual.md

 particular problems:

 - Example 1.
 Preparing Pascal VOC dataset for converting to Market-1501 dataset format.
+Market-1501 dataset only has a person class, marked with a bounding box.
+And to perform the conversion we could filter the Pascal VOC dataset.
+With Datumaro we can do it like this

 ``` bash
 # create Datumaro project with Pascal VOC dataset